moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/debugging-checklist.md

 ## pursue the clues in the error message
 * google all (or part) of the error message if it is not immediately clear
 ## assumptions: list them, then double-check any possible wrong assumptions;
+## get AI help
+AI prompt: "suggest fixes to the code|[functionName] and explain what you think should be fixed"
+note: AI chat in VSCode, when you say 'code' will inspect selected code, or if no code is selected, all the code in the currently open file. instead of 'code' you can also say 'functionName' to focus AI on a specific function.

 # debugging process